 At any grade level, the benchmarks from multiple disciplines can be combined to facilitate integrated, or interdisciplinary, learning experiences.

-Resources for Teaching and Instruction
+Resources for Instruction and Learning

 - Learning Law and Democracy Foundation (LLAD)